SalesforceFoundation/EDA/unpackaged/config/readme.md

 ### `dev_org`
-  Modified - Deploys Dev configiguration and runs some post-install methods as the final tasks.
+  Modified - Deploys Dev configuration and runs some post-install methods as the final tasks.

 ### `qa_org`
-  Deploys Dev and additional QA configiguration for testing.
+  Deploys Dev and additional QA configuration for testing.

 ### `regression_org`
-  Installs the latest beta release and deploys Dev and additional QA configiguration for regression testing.
+  Installs the latest beta release and deploys Dev and additional QA configuration for regression testing.